JoinMarket-Org/joinmarket-clientserver/README.md

 # joinmarket-clientserver

-Joinmarket refactored to separate client and backend operations

-Joinmarket is coinjoin software, and includes a wallet, which requires Bitcoin Core as backend (version 0.16.3, 0.17.0 or later).
+JoinMarket is software to create a special kind of bitcoin transaction called a CoinJoin transaction.
+It's aim is to improve the confidentiality and privacy of bitcoin transactions.

+A CoinJoin transaction requires other people to take part.
+The right resources (coins) have to be in the right place, at the right time, in the right quantity.
+This isn't a software or tech problem, its an economic problem.
+JoinMarket works by creating a new kind of market that would allocate these resources in the best way.

+One group of participants (called market makers) will always be available to take part in CoinJoins at any time.
+Other participants (called market takers) can create a CoinJoin at any time.
+The takers pay a fee which incentivizes the makers.
+A form of smart contract is created, meaning the private keys will never be broadcasted outside of your computer, resulting in virtually zero risk of loss (aside from malware or bugs).
+As a result of free-market forces the fees will eventually be next to nothing.

+Widespread use of JoinMarket improves bitcoin's fungibility and privacy.
+This implementation of JoinMarket also implements [PayJoin](https://en.bitcoin.it/wiki/PayJoin).

-For a quick introduction to Joinmarket you can watch [this demonstration](https://youtu.be/hwmvZVQ4C4M) of installation and usage given by [Adam Gibson](https://github.com/AdamISZ) during the [Understanding Bitcoin conference](https://understandingbtc.com/) on april 6 2019.
+For a quick introduction to Joinmarket you can watch [this demonstration](https://youtu.be/hwmvZVQ4C4M) of installation and usage given by [Adam Gibson](https://github.com/AdamISZ) during the [Understanding Bitcoin conference](https://understandingbtc.com/) on April 6 2019.

 ### Wallet features